 I’m using the thumb-slap technique that was the mainstay of Martyn’s acoustic work, the most celebrated example being May You Never.
-In this song I’ve dropped the E string down to D, and I’m playing with a capo on the second fret so I sing it in E.
+In this song I’ve dropped the E string down to D.

 Here are the chords in D for the first two sections, which are repeated for the rest:

 D A7 Ye Banks and braes D G6 O' bonny Doon D G6 How can you bloom D A7 Sae fresh and fair?
 D A7 How can you chaunt D G6 Ye little birds D G6 And I sae weary A7 D Fu' o' care D Ye'll break my heart Dmaj7 Ye warblin birds D D7 That wanton through Em A7 The flowery thorn D A7 Ye mind me o' D G6 Departed joys D G6 Departed never A7 D To return